Table of Contents

 yaUniverse requires no

-interface, other than a way to define the starting time,
+user interface, other than a way to define the starting time,

-velocities, and physical characteristics of the spacecraft.
+positions, velocities, and physical characteristics of the

-running printout of positions, velocities, orientations, and
+some kind of running printout of positions, velocities,

-masses.
+orientations, and masses.

 The barest beginning of yaUniverse